vives-projectweek-2022/LannoLeave/software/readme.md

 then

-- git cline the repo
+- git clone the repo
 - cd into software/lannoo_leave
 - docker compose up